uosyph/simple-inventory-tracker/README.md

     ```json
     {
       "products": [
         {
-                "product_id": int,  // The ID of the product to order
+          "product_id": int,  // ID of the product to order
-                "quantity": int     // The number of items ordered (must be > 0), if missing defaults to 1
+          "quantity": int     // Number of items to order, must be > 0, defaults to 1 if missing
         }
       ]
     }
     ```